 If you want to see your event publicized in newspapers, television, radio or social media, Public Relations can help.
 Before we begin, here are some issues to think through:

 - Give the media lots of lead time: Two to four weeks before an event is happening or before reservation deadline is good.

-- Decide what kind of publicity you'd like: If you want a simple listing in the community calendar, that's easy.
-Just use our calendar listing format to send the details to the calendar editors of the local papers and TV stations and the news directors at the radio stations.
+- Decide what kind of publicity you'd like: Use our events calendar to publicize details.
 Public service announcements derived from these listings are a free way to get publicity on radio stations for certain newsworthy or philanthropic events.
 One caution: Proofread your submission carefully.
 Once the information gets out into the public sphere, it will be difficult to correct any mistakes.
 If you'd like a fresh eye on your work, please contact Public Relations.
 We'd be happy to check grammar and style for you.

 - Getting a reporter to write a news story on your event takes time and patience: To get a public service announcement on the radio, contact the radio stations in the area you’re targeting.
 We have a list and can share that with you.
 Think about your target audience.
 If you want to reach high school students, for example, don’t spend time sending PSA requests to an oldies station.

 If you want a news story to run in advance of the event to generate more interest, that takes a little more work.